federicotdn/verb/README.md

 As opposed to requests sent with the `verb-send-request-on-point-*` commands, requests sent with Babel will block Emacs until they are complete.
 There's a configurable timeout for this, see the `verb-babel-timeout` variable for more details.

 **Note:** When Verb operates on a Babel source block, **it still takes into consideration the whole headings hierarchy**.
-This means that any attributes defined in parent headings will be brought over and potentially overriden by the current source block's.
+This means that any attributes defined in parent headings will be brought over and potentially overridden by the current source block's.
 The request specifications in the parent headings may be defined in Babel source blocks as well, Verb will read them anyways.
 In other words, you can freely mix between regular request specifications and request specification written inside Babel source blocks within the hierarchy.

 **Note:** The heading containing the source block where <kbd>C-c C-c</kbd> is pressed does not need to be tagged with `:verb:`.

 #### Send with Partial Retrieval (`:op send ...`)

 Instead of specifying just `:op send`, you may add an additional argument: `get-headers` or `get-body`.
 Using the former will change the result of executing the source block to just the response headers.
-Using the latter will do the same, but for the respnse body.
+Using the latter will do the same, but for the response body.
 Here's an example:

 ```
 * Make a request to an API (get body only)